With six hours between flights and not much energy left, the last thing I wanted to do was walk or sit inside an airline terminal.

-There were the two big black birds perched atop a tree across the road, meticulously preening themselves; the spry little Chinese man delivering a big takeout box filled with (what looked like) a feast for four to a couple of airport employees who were trying in vain to look unenthused; the usual airport shuttles as well as a seemingly unofficial one – a minivan picking up Chinese passengers who appeared to be strangers to one another; a family of five emerging from a taxicab with the inevitable plethora of strollers, car seats and luggage (déjà vu!); and a bus driver who stood out from the rest, not so much because she was an efficient-looking young Latina with excellent posture and hair pulled neatly into a bun, but because she actually left the driver’s seat to help passengers unload their luggage.
+There were the two big black birds perched atop a tree across the road, meticulously preening themselves; the spry little Asian man delivering a big takeout box filled with (what looked like) a feast for four to a couple of airport employees who were trying in vain to look unenthused; the usual airport shuttles as well as a seemingly unofficial one – a minivan picking up Asian passengers who appeared to be strangers to one another; a family of five emerging from a taxicab with the inevitable plethora of strollers, car seats and luggage (déjà vu!); and a bus driver who stood out from the rest, not so much because she was a trim, efficient-looking young Latina with excellent posture and hair pulled neatly into a bun, but because she actually left the driver’s seat to help passengers unload their luggage.

 But my favorite sight (and sound) by far was the young man with a guitar.

 He was standing by the curb at first, calmly waiting for his ride.
 When the lady who had joined me on the other end of my bench left, he sat down, took out his guitar and began to play a couple of quiet happy tunes.